jarokaz/merlin-on-vertex/README.md

 ## Architecture Overview

-The below figure summarizes high level architecture followed by the examples in this repo.
+The below figure summarizes high level architecture employed by the examples in this repo.

 ![NVIDIA Merlin](images/overview.png)